Signal Hill, Illinois

 Signal Hill is an unincorporated community in Centreville Township, Stookey Township, and the city of Belleville, St. Clair County, Illinois, United States.
 Signal Hill is located on Illinois Route 157, approximately 11 mi southeast of St. Louis, Missouri.

 Signal Hill dates back to 1904, during the Saint Louis World Fair, when the Signal Hill Park addition was platted.
-The tree-lined, island separated, boulevard is the centerpiece of the community filled with large, elegant homes dated to the creation of the community.
+The tree-lined, island-separated boulevard is the centerpiece of the community filled with large, elegant homes dating to the creation of the community.

 Education

-Students in the community will attend Signal Hill School, comprising grades Pre-K to 8th grade, and Belleville West High School.
+Students in the community attend Signal Hill School, comprising grades Pre-K to 8th grade, and Belleville West High School.